era/databook/README.md

 This would be send to the backend, the plugin would query prometheus and return the result to the front-end.
 The front-end would parse the result and plot it.

 The cool thing is that all plugins are run as WASM module, so they are isolated from the host.

+## Pluggable front-end

-It's almost like databook-rs was in reality a FaaS and the plugins the functions.
-If you want, you can actually use databook-rs as a (limited) FaaS, instead of having the front-end calling it, you can have your own apps using it as backend, you just need to generate the client code from the protobufs.
+If you want, you can use the databook-rs with any front-end, you can have your own apps using it as backend, you just need to generate the client code from the protobufs.
 The protobufs are docummented and are at the `proto` folder.

 ## Status